scooper4711/obsidian-syrinscape/README.md

 ## Settings

 This plugin will only download your remote links once a day.
-If you are e.g. creating your own soundsets and want the plugin to get a frest set of links, you can open the settings and press the button labeled "Clear Remote Links".
+If you are e.g. creating your own soundsets and want the plugin to get a fresh set of links, you can open the settings and press the button labeled "Clear Remote Links".